Tax filing resources for residents and organizations

 - Indicate if your spouse is non-resident (if applicable)

-- Proof of payment to non-resident dependents (over 18)
+- Proof of payment to non-resident dependents (18 years or older)

 - Direct deposit information (void cheque or letter (or both) from your bank with your banking information)